ez80/84-CE-Documentation/registers.rst

   ld destination,source

 What does this code do?
 It puts the value of source into the given destination.
-We can use registers as arguments for this command:
+We can use registers as arguments for this instruction:

 .. code-block:: asm

   ld hl,de

 Puts the content of DE inside HL.

 We can also use numbers: